ShreyasUjagar/Sudoku_GUI/README.md

 The solver implements a **recursive backtracking** algorithm that works as follows: starting at the top-most row, moving from left to right, the solver seeks the first empty slot.
 Once that empty slot is found, it starts checking for a valid digit it can enter in...
-So the solver busily starts trying out each digit, iterating from 1 to 9 and enters the first valid number it finds.
-The process continues on recursively as it searches for the next empty slot (...until the puzzle has been solved).
+So the solver busily begins iterating from 1 to 9, and enters the first valid number it finds.
+Now the quest for the next empty slot begins and this process continues on recursively (...until the solver moves down to the last row and the puzzle has been solved).
-However, if it reaches a slot where every number from 1-9 is invalid, then it 'backtracks' and returns to the previous slot.
+**However**, if the solver reaches a slot where every number from 1-9 is invalid, it 'backtracks' and returns to the previous slot it editted.
-The solver then inputs the next valid number found into that previous slot and we continue moving forward.
+Here, the next valid number found is entered (into that previous slot) and we continue moving forward.
 This way, the solver will effeciently get to a solution in real time.

 How does it know if a number is valid or not at a certain position?
 The solver gets this information by calling an 'is_valid' method that takes as parameters the digit at the slot, and the position of that slot (row,col) and linearly checks if there are any number conflicts.
-The method will then accordingly return either the boolean value 'True' or 'False' back to the solver.
+The method will then accordingly return the boolean value 'True' or 'False' back to the solver.

 Please note that the solutions for the puzzles are **not hardcoded** into the game and the solver gets to an answer each and every time.